jordiperendreu/wallet-kata/README.md

 * Extracted the `ChargeRequest` from the `StripeService`.
 This was important because it allowed me to make the unit tests more robust because I could validate the parameters of the API call.
-I suppose that the objective of having it internally is because we don't want anyone from outside the module to use this DTO, but adding it as protected can solve the problem.
+I suppose that the objective of having it internally is because we don't want anyone from outside the module to use this DTO, but I've prioritized the testability.
 * Created different layers to structure the information

 I've created two fakes for the testing: